We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 It contains 1% salicylic acid, which are common in acne treatments.
 Its formula also uses colloidal oatmeal, tea tree, peppermint, and eucalyptus oil.

 A person should speak with a dermatologist before trying to treat their acne with CBD products.

 CBD has a good safety profile, but it

 The below table details some of Charlottes Web’s competitors and offers a comparison.

-Here, we answer some of the most common questions about CBD:
+Here, we answer some of the most common questions about Charlotte’s Web CBD.

 Charlotte’s Web is one of the oldest and most well-known CBD brands.
 It offers a variety of products, including oils, gummies, and topicals.

-People who currently take prescription medication should consult a healthcare professional before using any CBD products.
+People taking prescription medication should consult a healthcare professional before using any CBD products.